to create and sustain a racially and socio-economically balanced community, developing the skills of Creativity, Collaboration, and Compassion

 Foundation grants currently cover the next 50%.

-We are constantly on the search for foundations that are interested in transforming the definition of education from one of uninvited and compulsory instruction to one based on the value of self-directed learning as well as the potential role of schools and other institutions in the growth and development of young people.
+We are constantly on the search for foundations that are interested in transforming the definition of education from one of uninvited and compulsory instruction to one based on the value of self-directed learning.

-Income from individual investors will cover the remaining 25% for now.
-Our goal is to continuously grow our family of investors until we no longer have to rely on foundation support.
+Income from individual will cover the remaining 25% for now.
+Our goal is to continuously grow our family of donors (whom we think of more as Partners) until we no longer have to rely on foundation support.

 Why do people invest in the work of Natural Creativity?

-- They believe that NC can help them achieve their goals with regard to social justice and the best in education for city youth with limited options for quality education.
+They believe that NC can help them achieve their own goals with regard to social justice and the best in education for city youth with limited options for quality education.

 Creativity — the ability to create, and when necessary, to invent